-Implementation of PSR style elements
+Implementation of PSR style elements:

-- Marketing: The entire Panhellenic community should market the sorority experience yearround and promote the benefits of membership.
-The College Panhellenic and chapters should interact with all unaffiliated women to help them become interested in the sorority experience in alignment with the Positive Panhellenic Contact - POLICY and Promotion of the Sorority Experience - POLICY.
-These communications should be informative about the overall sorority experience and opportunities to join and answer questions of PNMs and parents/caregivers.
+- Marketing: The Panhellenic community should market the sorority experience year-round and promote membership benefits.
+The College Panhellenic and chapters should interact with all unaffiliated women to help them become interested in the sorority experience in alignment with the Positive Panhellenic Contact POLICY and Promotion of the Sorority Experience POLICY.
+These communications should be informative about the overall sorority experience and opportunities to join and answer questions from PNMs and parents/caregivers.
 During recruitment, the College Panhellenic should highlight the characteristics of each chapter in the Panhellenic community and provide information about all opportunities to join.
-Chapter communication should be informative about the chapter/organization and also direct PNMs to the College Panhellenic's resources regarding recruitment information. - Registration: A simplified registration is suggested.
-College Panhellenics should keep a centralized registration open as long as possible even beyond the start of recruitment.
+Chapter communication should be informative about the chapter/organization and direct PNMs to the College Panhellenic's resources regarding recruitment information. - Registration: A simplified registration is suggested.
+College Panhellenics should keep a centralized registration open as long as possible, even beyond the start of recruitment.
 The College Panhellenic should eliminate all barriers to recruitment to allow PNMs to participate in recruitment at any point. - Orientation: The purpose of orientation is to provide the opportunity for PNMs to be introduced to, learn more about and understand the opportunities for membership in the sorority chapters on campus.
-Orientation can have many styles to fit the needs of your campus such as virtually through an email introduction to a tabling session open for PNMs to visit to small group gatherings to a more structured orientation, if desired.
+Orientation can have many styles to fit the needs of your campus, such as virtually through an email introduction to a tabling session open for PNMs to a more structured orientation if desired.
 An orientation should result in more recruitment registrations from PNMs interested in the sorority experience. - Recruitment counselors: Recruitment counselors should be used as ambassadors to the sorority experience.
-They should be selected and trained to assist in the marketing of the sorority experience, communicate directly with PNMs to facilitate continued interest and retention in the recruitment process and assist in answering questions from PNMs and parents/caregivers. - Recruitment schedule: The College Panhellenic adopts one academic term to be for primary recruitment (the earliest allowable time a woman may join a sorority on campus).
+They should be selected and trained to assist in marketing the sorority experience, communicate directly with PNMs to facilitate continued interest and retention in the recruitment process and answer questions from PNMs and parents/caregivers. - Recruitment schedule: The College Panhellenic adopts one academic term for primary recruitment (the earliest allowable time a woman may join a sorority on campus).
 The College Panhellenic sets the timing of recruitment and the date for the distribution of bids.
-The schedule of recruitment events should provide flexibility that a PNM will be able to attend multiple events.
-PNMs are required to attend at least one event for each sorority prior to any invitational round(s).
-The schedule of events can be more structured using a recommended RFM format or it can be less structured with multiple opportunities for PNMs to meet chapters.
+The schedule of recruitment events should provide flexibility so that a PNM can attend multiple events. - Financial transparency: All chapters will share detailed financial information (member dues, chapter fees and assessments, etc.) with potential new members.
+See the NPC website for implementation guidelines. - RFM: RFM is used, and the College Panhellenic must use a recommended RFM format. - Quota: Is used.
+Every chapter is entitled to bid to quota. - Membership Recruitment Acceptance Binding Agreement (MRABA): PNMs must sign the MRABA after preference round to receive a bid for membership through the primary recruitment process. - Bid matching: Bid matching is used. - Bid Day: The College Panhellenic schedules the date of bid distribution.
+Local campus needs and situations determine location and timing.
+Every effort should be made to avoid conflicts with religious or cultural holidays. - Total: Total is set at bid matching and communicated to chapters before Bid Day.